+- Pattern Centre Coords:

+- Coords Type: Choose between absolute or relative (to the Field Source) coordinates.
+Only FK5

+J2000 and horizon systems are currently supported.

 - Absolute offset inputs:

-- \cdot System:
+- · System:

 - $\cdot \mathbf{RA}$:

-- · DEC:
+- \cdot DEC:

 - Relative offset inputs:

-- \cdot System:
+- · System:

 - · Offset(Longitude):

-- \cdot Offset(Latitude):
+- · Offset(Latitude):

 - Lat. length: Length of one arm of the cross.

 - Long. length: Length of the other arm of the cross.

 - Initial Scan Direction: Choose which arm of the cross to begin with.

 - Scan Velocity:

 - Orientation: Position angle of the cross.